ktaylor63/southeast/site/content/charleston/project-planning.md

 ## Section 7 consultation

 To comply with section 7 of the ESA, the federal agency must analyze the proposed project for potential impacts to federally protected species and/or proposed or designated critical habitat.
 Using this analysis, the federal agency (or its designated non-federal representative) makes a determination of effect for federally protected species and/or proposed or designated critical habitat.
+Visit the Service's [consultation overview page](https://www.fws.gov/endangered/what-we-do/consultations-overview.html) for a full overview of the consultation process, frequently asked questions, and fact sheets.

-For federally protected species, the federal agency must make one of the following determinations for the proposed project: (1) no effect; (2) is not likely to adversely affect, or (3) is likely to adversely affect.
+For federally protected species, the federal agency must make one of the following determinations for the proposed project: (1) no effect; (2) may affect, not likely to adversely affect, or (3) may affect, likely to adversely affect.

 ### No effect

-No effect is the appropriate conclusion if the proposed action will not affect listed species.
-With a **no effect** determination, the federal agency is **not** obligated to contact the Service for concurrence.
+***"No effect"*** is the appropriate conclusion if the proposed action will not affect listed species.
+With a ***"no effect"*** determination, the federal agency is **not** obligated to contact the Service for concurrence.

-### Is not likely to adversely affect
+### May affect, not likely to adversely affect

-Is not likely to adversely affect is the appropriate conclusion when effects on listed species are expected to be discountable, insignificant, or completely beneficial.
-If a **not likely to adversely affect** determination is made, the federal agency must contact the Service for written concurrence.
+***“May affect, not likely to adversely affect”*** is not likely to adversely affect is the appropriate conclusion when effects on listed species are expected to be discountable, insignificant, or completely beneficial.
+If a ***"may affect, not likely to adversely affect"*** determination is made, the federal agency must contact the Service for written concurrence.

-### Is likely to adversely affect
+### May affect, likely to adversely affect

-Is likely to adversely affect is the appropriate conclusion if any adverse effect to listed species may occur as a direct or indirect result of the proposed action or its interrelated or interdependent actions. .
-If a determination of “**Likely to adversely affect is made**”, the federal agency must initiate formal consultation with the Service (See 50 CFR 402 for additional information).
+***"May affect, likely to adversely affect"***  is the appropriate conclusion if any adverse effect to listed species may occur as a direct or indirect result of the proposed action or its interrelated or interdependent actions.
+If a determination of ***“may affect, likely to adversely affect”*** is made, the federal agency must initiate formal consultation with the Service (See 50 CFR 402 for additional information).

 ## Consultation checklist